arthurlm/quickfix-rs/README.md

 7. SQL binding for `MessageStoreFactory`.

-    For now I am not sure what the plan is ...
+   For now, only `FileMessageStoreFactory` and `MemoryMessageStoreFactory` are bind.
-    I think target is same answer as `LogFactory` but it is not 100% clear for now.
+   I will add later support of SQL message store as build option.
-    Things may change in the future.
+   Implementing message store from rust side is a little bit tricky and I am not 100% sure of the correct way to proceed.

 8. Exotic operating system.